cjacker/opensource-toolchain-avr/README.md

 Fuse 5 set to 0xC8 successfully
 ```

-But after that, you have to use a HV UPDI programmer to unprogram it, such as with HV JTAG2UPDI programmer:
+But after that, you can NOT use UPDI anymore since the pin works as GPIO, you have to use a HV UPDI programmer to unprogram it, such as with HV JTAG2UPDI programmer:

 ```
 avrdude -C ./avrdude.conf -c jtag2updi -p t816 -P /dev/ttyUSB0  -U fuse5:w:0xC4:m